vmware-tanzu/tanzu-cli/docs/cli/commands/tanzu_completion.md

   tanzu completion fish | source

   ## Load for all new sessions:
-  tanzu completion fish > ~/.config/fish/completions/tanzu.fish
+  tanzu completion fish > $HOME/.config/fish/completions/tanzu.fish

+  ## Aliases are handled automatically, but if you have renamed the actual 'tanzu' binary to,
+  ## for example, 'tz', you must also include the following in your $HOME/.config/fish/config.fish
+  complete --command tz --wraps tanzu

 # Powershell instructions: